 We derive substantial revenue from government healthcare programs, primarily Medicare and state Medicaid programs.
-Medicare is our largest source of routine skilled nursing services revenue, accounting for % and 47.8% of routine skilled nursing services revenue for the years ended December 31, 2023 and 2022, respectively.
-Additionally, we derived % and 30.6% of our routine skilled nursing services revenue from the Medicaid program for the years ended December 31, 2023 and 2022, respectively.
+Medicare is our largest source of total revenue, accounting for % and 47.6% of total revenue for the years ended December 31, 2023 and 2022, respectively.
+Additionally, we derived % and 30.2% of our total revenue from the Medicaid program for the years ended December 31, 2023 and 2022, respectively.
 Many other payors may use published Medicare rates as a basis for reimbursements.
 Accordingly, if Medicare reimbursement rates are reduced or fail to increase as quickly as our costs, if there are changes in the rules governing the Medicare program that are disadvantageous to our business or industry, or if there are delays in Medicare, Medicaid and other third-party payors payments, it could have a material adverse effect on our business, financial condition and results of operations.